 For most sample submissions it is beneficial to discuss the experiment, goals and expectations and we therefor encourage users to arrange, ahead of time, an appointment.
-For peptide synthesis we suggest to fill out our Custom Peptide and Peptide Library Submission Form.

 For a user opting to ship/mail samples, please use our mailing address and share tracking number if available.